hyn2028/llm-cxr/README.md

 ## Prepare Data
 1. MIMIC-CXR report: Download `mimic-cxr-reports.zip` file from the [MIMIC-CXR](https://physionet.org/content/mimic-cxr/2.0.0/) dataset, unzip it, and place the `files` directory into the `data/mimic-cxr-reports` directory.
 To access the `MIMIC-CXR` dataset, appropriate credentials are required.

 1. Quantized latent vector of `MIMIC-CXR` images: Convert 256x256 images from the MIMIC-CXR dataset to quantized latent vectors using the pre-trained VQ-GAN encoder presented below.
 Create a dictionary that maps from dicom_id to the latent vector and save it as `mimiccxr_vqgan1024_res256_3e_codebook_indices.pickle` file.
 Put it in `data/` directory.
 The latent vector must be in the form of a list of integers.
+See the "Encode and Decode Images" section below for how to use the encoder.

 1. Instruction following dataset: Download `databricks-dolly-15k.jsonl` file from [here](https://huggingface.co/datasets/databricks/databricks-dolly-15k) and put it in `data/` directory.
 This is used to preserve the natural language instruction following ability.